systems-development-group/OutpostAnywhere_UserDocs/README.md

 6. Test settings

-7. If the settings test passes, save the settings, else repeat step 6
+7. If the settings test passes, save the settings, else return to step 5

-8. Install mobile app on the tablet by transferring the ./AppInstallers/MobileAppInstaller/Outpost_v4.0.0.apk to the tablet, and launching the installer by double-tapping its icon.
+8. Install mobile app on the tablet by transferring ./AppInstallers/MobileAppInstaller/Outpost_v4.0.0.apk to the tablet, and launching the installer by double-tapping its icon.